 Chapter 11 Bankruptcy: More commonly used for businesses, this option allows businesses to propose a plan of debt reorganization in order to keep the business functioning.
 There is no limit to the amount of debt that can be restructured.

-Whether you are an individual or business, the experienced bankruptcy attorneys at Ostrom Morris can help you explore all of your debt relief options and advise you on whether bankruptcy is a good choice for your situation.
+Whether you are an individual or business, the experienced bankruptcy attorneys at Morris Ostrom Law can help you explore all of your debt relief options and advise you on whether bankruptcy is a good choice for your situation.